Use Experience Cloud login as single sign-on for your store customers (SSO)

 Account and contact creation

-- From Salesforce Setup, search for Certificate and Key Management.
+- Go to Setup > Certificate and Key Management.

 -

-- Give the key a Label and Unique name.
+- Give the certificate a Label and Unique Name.

 -